 Saturday 4 April 2026.
-The O2 Arena in Greenwich, a fifteen-minute drive from Kidbrooke.
+The O2 Arena in Greenwich, a short drive from Kidbrooke.
 Derek Chisora versus Deontay Wilder, two of the most recognisable names in the division, sharing a ring for the first time.

 For anyone interested in boxing, this is the kind of card that deserves your attention.
 Here is what you need to know before fight night.